upenndigitalscholarship/monuments-research-group/about.md

 Generous funding and support were provided by a number of sources, including the [Center for Undergraduate Research and Fellowships](https://curf.upenn.edu/), the [Center for the Study of Race, Ethnicity, and Immigration](https://cseri.sas.upenn.edu/), and the [Price Lab for Digital Humanities](https://pricelab.sas.upenn.edu/).

-This project documents racism and oppression and contains disturbing images, language, and references to historical events.

 # People